 York Castle Museum Workshops

-Home to Kirkgate – the world-famous recreated Victorian Street – and York Prison, York Castle Museum is the perfect venue to explore and understand how people have lived over the past 300 years.
+Home to Kirkgate, the world-famous recreated Victorian Street, York Castle Museum is the perfect venue to explore and understand how people have lived over the past 400 years.

 Primary Schools Workshop Programme

-Workshops have been created by teachers and are based on the National Curriculum covering history from medieval castles to the swinging sixties, as well as Science and Art.
+Workshops have been created by teachers and are based on the National Curriculum covering history from medieval castles to the swinging sixties, as well as cross-curricular topics.

-We offer interactive and informative workshops for Early Years Foundation Stage (FS), Key Stage One and Key Stage Two pupils.
+We offer interactive and informative workshops for Early Years (EYs) Foundation Stage, Key Stage One and Key Stage Two pupils.

 Each workshop is for a maximum of 30 pupils, unless otherwise stated.
 Each workshop has its own risk assessment which can be downloaded in PDF form.